-Graduate students seeking financial aid for the summer term must be formally admitted to the School of Graduate Studies, Research, and Innovation by the beginning of May.
-OFAS reviews and processes all eligible students for summer financial aid up to the first day of Summer Session A.
+Graduate students seeking financial aid for the summer term must be formally admitted to the School of Graduate and Professional Studies by the beginning of May.
+The Office of Financial Aid and Scholarships (OFAS) reviews and processes all eligible students for summer financial aid up to the first day of Summer Session A.

 Financial aid is not available for international students.